big-data-lab/K-Tree/index.md

 - [List of K-Tree programs and their usages](list)
 - [More satellite image samples](sample-images)

-Currently, this repository is maintained by Dr. Eric Tang ([@DrEricTang](https://twitter.com/DrEricTang)) and Dr. Alan Woodley.
+Currently, this repository is maintained by Alan Woodley and Eric Tang ([@DrEricTang](https://twitter.com/DrEricTang)).